amoffat/sh/README.rst

     $> ./build.sh

-This will install ubuntu 18.04 LTS and all python versions from 2.6-3.8.
+This will install ubuntu 18.04 LTS and all supported python versions.
 Once it's done, stay in that directory and run::

     $> ./run.sh